lammps/lammps/doc/src/reset_mol_ids.rst

 the molecule will be set to the smallest atom ID of any atom in the molecule.
 If the setting is *yes*, and there are N molecules in the group, the new molecule IDs will be a set of N contiguous values.
-See the *offset* keyword for more details.
+See the *offset* keyword for details on the selecting the range of these values.

 The *single* keyword determines whether single atoms (not bonded to another atom) are treated as one-atom molecules or not, based on the